 Several years ago, I lived in Asia for 2.5 years teaching English and traveling around the continent.
 This experience gave me a great appreciation for Asian culture, and I’m always drawn to it in my travels around Pennsylvania.
-That’s why the Reading Pagoda has been high on my list for a long time.
+That’s why the Reading Pagoda has been high on my list of things to do in Reading, PA for a long time.

-Why it took me so long to get to Reading to visit this very unique building, I don’t know.
+Why it took me so long to get to the area to visit this very unique building, I don’t know.
 However, I was very excited to finally have the chance to check it out during a recent visit to Berks County, Pennsylvania.

 The Reading Pagoda sits high above downtown Reading atop Mount Penn, 620 feet above the city below.
-The pagoda is an imposing site above the city, and can be seen from many parts of both downtown Reading and West Reading.
+The pagoda is an imposing sight above the city and can be seen from many parts of both downtown Reading and West Reading.

 After paying a small donation, 87 narrow stairs and hallways lead to the top of the pagoda, roughly 40-50 feet above the parking lot below.
 At the top of the structure is a small viewing area, which features 360-degree windows for views in every direction.
 I was a bit disappointed that the windows didn’t open, but they are kept clean enough so as not to distract from the view.

 The viewing area contains two coin-operated binoculars as well as a large metal bell.
 This bell was cast in Japan in 1739 in Obata, Mie Prefecture.
 It once hung in a Buddhist temple in either Ogose or Hannō, just north of Tokyo.
 After the temple was closed, the bell was purchased by Witman in 1906 and arrived in Reading in 1907.
 It has hung in the top of the Pagoda since it was built.

 Before leaving the Reading Pagoda, make sure to check out the small museum on the sixth floor.
 The museum features a bit of history about the pagoda and artifacts from the early years, including many advertisements from decades past.